Meet Elyse Bezuidenhout.

 She has another trick as well: As ticket orders arrive in the restaurant’s kitchen, Elyse takes out her Android phone and snaps a photo of each one.
 She triple taps the screen, activating Magnification—a feature built into her Android phone that can enlarge anything on screen—so that she can read what’s been printed.
 And then she grabs her knife and gets to work.

 Elyse’s culinary career began in her grandmothers’ kitchens.
 She grew up cooking beside them, standing on a step stool to watch chocolate cake rise in the oven, peach and guava syrup simmering on the stove.
 Elyse landed her first job in the culinary industry straight out of high school, working under Michelin star chef Dean Timpson at The Compleat Angler.
 After graduating to a position at the posh, 5-star hotel Stoke Park, she had the opportunity to prepare a meal for James Bond himself, Daniel Craig.
 But while her career took off, Elyse’s vision worsened.
-At 3 years old, she was diagnosed with type 1 diabetes, and as she grew older, it caused her vision to decline.
+At three years old, she was diagnosed with type 1 diabetes, and as she grew older, it caused her vision to decline.
 When she was 24, Elyse lost total vision in her right eye and 70 percent of vision in her left.
 For a few years, she set her culinary ambitions aside.

 While Elyse has long had an Android phone, she didn’t learn about its accessibility features until a friend saw her struggling to read her screen.
 “She explained that if I turned on my phone’s built-in Magnification feature under its accessibility settings, I could then simply triple tap the screen and Magnification would enlarge anything I wanted to look at.
 If I wanted to make a photo, or a message, or website bigger on my phone, all I had to do was bang, bang, bang, triple tap with my index finger.”